Azure/azure-rest-api-specs/specification/maps/resource-manager/readme.md

-# LocationBasedServices
+# Maps

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for LocationBasedServices.
+This is the AutoRest configuration file for Maps.

 ---
 ## Getting Started
-To build the SDK for LocationBasedServices, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Maps, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`